nicklockwood/Expression/README.md

 The Colors example demonstrates how to use Expression to create a (mostly) CSS-compliant color parser.
 It takes a string containing a named color, hex color or `rgb()` function call, and returns a UIColor object.

-Using Expression to parse colors is a bit of a hack, as it only works because it's possible to encode a color as a UInt32, which itself can be stored inside the Double returned by the Expression evaluator.
+Using Expression to parse colors is a bit of a hack, as it only works because it's possible to encode a color as four 8-bit components packed into a UInt32, which itself can be stored inside the Double returned by the Expression evaluator.
 Still, it's a neat trick.

 ## Layout